Frequently Asked Questions

 Can I start taking classes now?

-Yes, you can take any course as a nondegree student or as a student in the Division of Undergraduate Studies while you are submitting an application to the nursing program.
-Nondegree students may take up to 18 credits until they are admitted in to a program.
-Note that your application to nursing will follow the same academic evaluation for admission as outlined in the admission requirements section.
+Yes, you can take any course as a non-degree student or as a student in the Division of Undergraduate Studies while you are submitting an application to the nursing program.
+Non-degree students may take up to 18 credits until they are admitted into a program.
+Note that your nursing application will follow the same academic evaluation for admission as outlined in the admission requirements section.

 What courses can I start taking?

-The courses you need for the degree are listed in the nursing program website.
+The courses you need for the degree are listed on the nursing program website.
 Any non-nursing course can be taken.
 Many courses are the same or have different names.
-You may erroneously take a class you already have so you need to be cautious.
-If you have courses from another university or college, contact our Admissions Office or the Division of Undergraduate Studies to speak to an adviser prior to registration to determine if you are still need a particular course.
+You may erroneously take a class you already have, so you need to be cautious.
+If you have courses from another university or college, contact our Admissions Office or the Division of Undergraduate Studies to speak to an adviser prior to registration to determine if you still need a particular course.